fylobc/fylobc.github.io/_parts/Part_1.md

 <p>There are some differences with gold in terms of Bitcoin’s value as a store of wealth, however.
 Bitcoin does not have a long history, so it’s always possible you’ll wake up one day and Bitcoin’s value will be wiped out because some new cryptocurrency has taken its place.
 On the other hand, Bitcoin might be more secure than gold, which you have to store somewhere and which can be physically stolen.
 The anonymity is also a bonus for Bitcoin’s value as a store of wealth since it is hard to target an individual to steal their wealth (or tax them).</p>

-<p>Finally, Bitcoin has nebulous value from people speculating, wanting to own one, etc., so we can write:</p>
+<p>Finally, Bitcoin has nebulous value from people speculating, wanting to own one, etc., and so we can write:</p>

 <p><i>added value of Bitcoin = intrinsic value + value as store of wealth + nebulous value</i></p>